When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 1. Vinegar and Baking Soda

-Vinegar is made out of acetic acid, meaning it’s an excellent source of acid.
+Vinegar is made out of acetic acid, an excellent acid source.

 This acid helps to clean rust off appliances.
-Baking soda is a mild Akali, and a mineral abrasive (like salt) so it can clean off the dirt from just about anything.
+Baking soda is a mild Akali and a mineral abrasive (like salt), so it can clean dirt from just about anything.

 This baking soda mixture will be powerful due to its natural cleaning properties.

-Add 2 cups of vinegar and 1 cup of baking soda into a large bowl and make a paste.
+Add 2 cups of vinegar and 1 cup of baking soda into a large bowl and paste.

-Take the thick paste and pour it on the grill gates and leave it on overnight.
-The next day, use a grill brush or stiff wire brush to scrub off the access.
+Take the thick paste, pour it on the grill gates, and leave it on overnight.
+Use a grill or stiff wire brush to scrub off the access the next day.

 2. Rust Removers

-You also wouldn’t want to accidentally ingest chemicals if it gets on your food.
+You also wouldn’t want to ingest chemicals if it gets on your food accidentally.

-Natural properties and acids found in vinegar, salt, or lemon juice help clean and are safer; but are just not as powerful as commercial rust remover.
+The natural properties and acids found in vinegar, salt, or lemon juice help clean and are safer, but they are just not as powerful as commercial rust removers.

-You can purchase safe rust remover made specifically for grill grates and just rinse with soap and water.
+You can purchase a safe rust remover for grill grates and rinse with soap and water.

 3. Lemon Juice and Detergent

-Lemon juice is another source of acid to clean off the residual rust from your bbq grill.
+Lemon juice is another acid source to clean off the residual rust from your BBQ grill.

 The acid will seep into the rust overnight, and slowly dissolve rust.